jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

     gcc -O3 -finline-functions -funroll-loops -Wall -o FastTree FastTree.c -lm

 Now, you should have a working version of FastTree.
-To build your tree, using the cleaned up RDP alignment, type:
+To build your tree, using the cleaned up RDP alignment, type the following (be sure the output name ends in ".tre" to ensure it will be recognized by Dendroscope):

     /Applications/FastTree -nt RDP_alignemnt_clean.fa > tree_file.tre

-The output name ends in ".tre" to ensure that it will be recognized by Dendroscope.

 ##Viewing the Tree in Dendroscope
 Download and install Dendroscope.